If you don’t produce, you won’t thrive – no matter how skilled or talented you are.

 Everyone is always asking ‘How can I be happy?’ but maybe chasing happiness as an end in itself is the wrong way to go about things.
 If happiness is really alignment with your values and pursuing the things which matter to you, then a life skewed towards active creation and serving others is the path.
 You just have to take the first step and trust in the process.

 I hope that this post has been helpful when it comes to building your own creativity habit.
-It’s great to start your day on the right foot and build this into your morning routine, so for some early-morning motivation, read my post 21 Motivational Quotes to Wake Up Early.
+It’s great to start your day on the right foot and build this into your morning routine, so for some early-morning motivation, discover my favourite motivational quotes to wake up early.